-1 2 3.
-Applicable representation guidelines and standards.
-3 4 5 4.
-The court process and key personnel in child-related litigation, including custody evaluations and mediation.
-6 7 5.
-Children's development, needs, and abilities at different ages.
-8 9 10 6.
-Communicating with children.
-11 12 7.
-Preparing and presenting a child's viewpoints, including child testimony and alternatives to direct testimony.
-13 14 15 8.
-Recognizing, evaluating, and understanding evidence of child abuse and neglect.
-16 17 18 9.
-Family dynamics and dysfunction, domestic violence, and substance abuse.
-19 20 21 22 10.
-The multidisciplinary input required in child-related cases, including information on local experts who can provide evaluation, consultation, and testimony.
-23 24 25 26 11.
-Available services for child welfare, family preservation, medical, mental health, educational, and special needs, including placement, evaluation and diagnostic, and treatment 27 28 29 services, and provisions and constraints related to agency payment for services.
-30 31 22 12.
+- 1. Relevant state and federal laws, agency regulations, court decisions, and court rules. - 2.
+The legal standards applicable in each kind of case in which the lawyer may be appointed, including child custody and visitation law. - 3.
+Applicable representation guidelines and standards. - 4.
+The court process and key personnel in child-related litigation, including custody evaluations and mediation. - 5.
+Children's development, needs, and abilities at different ages. - 6.
+Communicating with children. - 7.
+Preparing and presenting a child's viewpoints, including child testimony and alternatives to direct testimony. - 8.
+Recognizing, evaluating, and understanding evidence of child abuse and neglect. - 9.
+Family dynamics and dysfunction, domestic violence, and substance abuse. - 10.
+The multidisciplinary input required in child-related cases, including information on local experts who can provide evaluation, consultation, and testimony. - 11.
+Available services for child welfare, family preservation, medical care, mental health, education, and special needs, including placement, evaluation and diagnostic, and treatment services, and provisions and constraints related to agency payment for services. - 12.
 Basic information about state and federal laws and treaties on child custody jurisdiction, enforcement, and child abduction.